Updating Your Victorian House?

 Dried and canned food was stored in larders.
 Before refrigeration, meat and other perishables that needed to be kept free of insects were stored in "safes".
 The tight-fitting doors kept insects and other critters out.
 Safes are still being produced, and there are many available in antique stores.
 Reproductions are often made with pierced tin panels, which allow cooling air to circulate inside the safe.
 Few of the originals were made with pierced tin panels, except in the Deep South where the feature originated.

 Larders were what we now call pantries.
 In the 19th-century the word "pantry" had a different meaning (see "Pantry Perfect for more information.)
 The larder was sometimes a separate room, often located on the cool side of the house or in the basement to store perishable food before refrigeration became common.
 More commonly, it was built as a stand-alone cabinet full of drawers and shelves that had a home somewhere in, or immediately adjacent to, the kitchen.

 The Victorian Central Worktable

 The centerpiece of any Victorian kitchen was its work table.
 It was the main work surface and was located, if space existed, in the middle of the kitchen.
 If there was not enough space, it was pushed against one wall.

-In a Victorian household, it is likely that most meals were eaten at the kitchen table.
+In a typical Victorian household, most meals were eaten at the kitchen table.
 Only the main meal, usually at noon, would be eaten in the formal dining room.
 Breakfast and evening supper would be taken in the kitchen on the multi-purpose work table.